simonecorsi/fine/README.md

 ## About

-Zero dependency and opinated package that gracefully shutdown Node.js applications the right way!
+Zero dependency and opinionaned package that gracefully shutdown Node.js applications.

-It provides extendability by taking an array of callbacks that will be executed serially to allow closing user defined resource, eg: a database connection, drain streams, etc; before timeout exits the main process.
+It provides extendability by taking an array of callbacks that will be executed serially to allow closing user-defined resources, eg: a database connection, drain streams, etc; before timeout exits the main process.

 ## Table of contents